Would you like to receive training in ministry in a church context?

 AT3 exists to enable an influx of trained leaders to strengthen, revitalise and plant new churches.

-At Union School of Theology we offer degrees from BA to PhD, shaping our students to be theologically rigorous, biblically faithful and Christlike.
-In all our academic programmes, our formation of leaders, and our training of preachers, we want to see our students delighting in God and captured by the glory of Christ.
+Union School of Theology offers degrees from BA to PhD, shaping our students to be theologically rigorous, biblically faithful and Christlike.